annawenger/aweng-Randomness/README.md

-# smeerws-Randomness
+# aweng-Randomness

-Dev-platform: Win 10, Unity Version: 2018.2.14f1, Visual Studio Version: VS Community 2017, 15.3.9;
+Dev-platform: macOS 10.14.1, Unity Version: 2018.2.14f1, Visual Studio Version: 7.7 Target platform: 16:9
-Target platform: Standalone (Ref Res: 1024 x 768)
 Work in progress (WIP)

 Some examples for using System.Random and UnityEngine.Random.